WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: causing great public interest and excitement. 引起公众极大的兴趣和兴奋。

   2. adjective(INFORMAL): very good indeed; very impressive or attractive. 确实非常好；非常令人印象深刻或有吸引力。

+- sequester (sequestrate)

+  1. verb: isolate or hide away.

+     _"Tiberius was sequestered on an island"_

+  2. verb: take legal possession of (assets) until a debt has been paid or other claims have been met.

+     _"the power of courts to sequester the assets of unions"_

+  3. verb(CHEMISTRY): form a chelate or other stable compound with (an ion, atom, or molecule) so that it is no longer available for reactions.

+     _"non-precipitating water softeners use complex phosphates to sequester calcium and magnesium ions"_

+  4. noun(US): a general cut in government spending.

+     _"if the budget deal hadn't gone through, there would have been a sequester of at least $100 billion"_

 - sermen